Amipanas/MERN-Stack-CRUD/README.md

 - Getting all User's data from a mongoDB.
 - Creating a new User by filling out all inputs and submiting the form.
-- Full responsive with pure CSS
+- Full responsive with pure CSS.

 For Run (Both server and client) :
 ```